 Note: Canon users will also see the option for “AI Focus” when choosing a focus mode.
 There is a specific use for this, but honestly it's just outdated technology.
 I have tried it extensively even in the best case scenarios for this focus mode and have always achieved better results with AI Servo.

 You have just learned a LOT of the basics of how your camera works, but there is much more to learn.
 If you want more information like this in video format that you can watch at your own pace, you should really check out my beginner online photography class.
-You can use coupon code “BASICS” for $10 off.
-So that’s only $40 for 22 videos (many filmed on-location) with all the camera settings for each picture, videos of exactly how to put a composition together, and lots of training on getting tack sharp photos.
+It’s only $15 for 22 videos (many filmed on-location) with all the camera settings for each picture, videos of exactly how to put a composition together, and training on getting tack sharp photos.